Psychiatric Nurse: Duties, Pay, and How to Become One

 Written by Coursera Staff • Updated on

 Psychiatric nurses work in the mental health nursing field to care for and support patients with mental illnesses.
-Discover what it takes to become a psychiatric nurse in this guide.
+Discover more about how to become a psychiatric nurse.

 [Featured Image]: A psychiatric nurse wearing a green uniform, and a stethoscope around her neck is taking care of a patient with short white hair and wearing a brown blouse.

-Roughly one in five people in the US [1], and more than 10 percent of the global population [2], live with mental illness.
+Roughly one in five people in the US live with mental illness [1].
 While the severity ranges from mild to severe symptoms, mental health is an increasingly important segment of the health care field.

 Psychiatric nurses care for individuals, groups, families, and communities impacted by mental health conditions.
 Sometimes referred to as "psychiatric mental health nurses" or "psych nurses," these professionals receive specialized training that prepares them to take on additional responsibilities needed to care for people with psychological and behavioral problems.

-In this article, you'll learn more about psychiatric nurses, including what they do, how much they earn, and what you need to become one.
-You'll also learn about the different environments in which they work and explore courses that can help you start gaining job-relevant skills today.
+Learn more about psychiatric nurses, including what they do, how much they earn, and what you need to become one.
+Explore the different environments in which they work and explore courses that may help you start gaining job-relevant skills today.

 What is a psychiatric nurse?